 This is where the “gap” in “gap assessment” comes into play.
 Here, you’ll compare the data you collected about your current processes against the required GxP standards.
 The goal is simple: find the places where your company isn’t following the rules or meeting the standards.
 For each requirement in your scope, you’ll ask, “Are we doing this?” and “Do we have the documentation to prove it?”
 Any “no” answer represents a gap.
 This could be a missing SOP, an uncalibrated piece of equipment, or an inconsistent data entry practice.
 Each identified gap is a potential compliance risk that needs to be addressed.

-Step 4: Prioritize Gaps and Create an Action Plan
+Step 4: Build an Action Plan to Close Gaps

 Finding the gaps is only half the battle.
 The final, most critical step is deciding what to do about them.
 Not all gaps are created equal; some pose a much greater risk to product quality and patient safety than others.
 You’ll need to prioritize them based on severity and potential impact.
 Once prioritized, you can create a formal action plan, often called a Corrective and Preventive Action (CAPA) plan, to fix the problems you found.
 This plan should detail the specific steps needed to close each gap, assign responsibility to a team member, and set a realistic timeline for completion.
 This turns your findings into a concrete, actionable strategy for achieving compliance.